DevMountain/web-curriculum-v3/07-javascript-4/README.md

 ### External File

 We can also create another `.js` file to house all of our javascript.
 We just need to create another file that ends with the extension `.js` so our editors will know it is a javascript file.
-We will still be including a `<style>` tag, however we will not be putting our scripts inside of the tag.
+We will still be including a `<script>` tag, however we will not be putting our scripts inside of the tag.
 We will use the `src` attribute to connect the files.
 For the value of the `src` attribute, we will provide the path to the file.

 Html File: